About PowerToFail

 Every plan in our archive shows rate history charted across the standard 500, 1,000, and 2,000 kWh usage tiers, along with term length, cancellation fees, and provider.
 Plans flagged as conditional-rate are labeled and explained — you can see exactly which condition triggers the advertised rate, what the rate is at normal usage levels, and how long the plan has been listed.
 The archive goes back to April 8, 2026 — this site is new, and the database grows every day.
 Providers cannot edit or remove their historical listings.

-What's a gimmick plan?
+What's a conditional-rate plan?

 Limitations